ImranHossain00/Ami-Coding-Pari-nah/Khoj_The_Search/Khoj-The-Search/Readme.md

 This project might (and certainly does) have bugs, vulnerabilities or some other types of issues.
 So, contributions are always welcome :)

+I attempted to implement this small project using the principles of `Object-Oriented Programming (OOP)`.
+Specifically, I applied the concept of `Loosely Coupled` design by utilizing interfaces.
+I also applied the concept of `Singleton Pattern` in [ValidationUtil](https://github.com/ImranHossainFakir/Simple-Projects-with-JAVA/blob/main/Khoj_The_Search/Khoj-The-Search/src/main/java/com/imran/util/ValidationUtil.java) class.
+Each interface is designed to handle a single, specific task.
+However, the implementation may not fully adhere to `OOP` principles.

 In this project there have multiple packages in the [src/main](https://github.com/ImranHossainFakir/Simple-Projects-with-JAVA/tree/main/Khoj_The_Search/Khoj-The-Search/src/main) directory.

 1. [java/com/imran](#1-javacomimran)